 Make sure the pumpkins are completely dry before you try and pick them up to avoid having to repaint.
 It’s best to pick the pumpkins up by the stem when you are moving them so you don’t smudge the paint.

-If you liked these DIY painted pumpkins, learn how to make this easy modern fall wreath in an hour!
+If you liked these pink pumpkin decorations, learn how to make this easy modern fall wreath in an hour!

-If you have any questions about my DIY painted pumpkins, let me know in the comments!
+If you have any questions about this pink pumpkin decor, let me know in the comments!